-- 1. Tenant lease purchase Projects are limited to single family, duplex, four-plex or townhome style Projects. - 2.
-Project must be designed at the time of Application for eventual home ownership and demonstrate that the design will meet the subdivision and building code requirements, including fire department requirements of the Local Government that exist at the time of Application, as evidenced by a letter from the Local Government. - 3.
-Submittal Requirements. - a.
-A letter of intent from a) a qualified Non-Profit Organization, b) tenant cooperative, c) resident management corporations, d) tenants or e) government agencies to purchase the Units. - b.
-A detailed description of the ownership proposal to include: - i.
-An exit strategy that incorporates a valuation estimate/calculation per I.R.C. § 42; - ii.
-Home-ownership financial counseling services; - iii.
-How the eligible tenants will be identified and offered a right of first refusal;
+- 1. Tenant lease purchase Projects are limited to single family, duplex, four (4)-plex or townhome style Projects. - 2.
+Project must be designed at the time of Application for eventual home ownership and demonstrate that the design will meet the subdivision and building code requirements, including fire department requirements of the Local Government that exist at the time of the Carryover Allocation Request Deadline, as evidenced by a letter from the Local Government. - 3.
+Equity Package Submittal Requirements. - a.
+A letter of intent from a) a qualified Non-Profit Organization; b) tenant cooperative; c) resident management corporations; d) tenants; or e) government agencies to purchase the Units. - b.
+A detailed description of the ownership proposal to include: - i. an exit strategy that incorporates a valuation estimate/calculation per I.R.C. § 42; - ii. home-ownership financial counseling services; - iii. how the eligible tenants will be identified and offered a right of first refusal; - iv. the anticipated original construction cost of the Units and how they will be priced in accordance with I.R.C. § 42(i)(7); - v. the manner in which homebuyer assistance will be generated by the Applicant or Owner and provided to the homebuyer;